newtang/newtang.github.io/_drafts/express.markdown

 categories: programming javascript
 ---

 This all started when I was doing some digging into the internals of [express](https://expressjs.com) for [work](https://mapbox.com).
-I noticed that the way routing (that is, matching a url path to the appropriate handler) was achieved was surpisingly naive and not particularly efficient.
+I noticed its router, the logic that matches a url path to the appropriate handler, was surpisingly naive and not particularly efficient.
 Essentially, every route that's registered is converted to a regular expression, and the path of incoming requests are checked against every single regex, until it matches.

 There's a lot I like about Express; it has an easy learning curve, can be quite powerful, and has an elegant API.
 But, running every request against (potentially) every registered regex just kind of bothered me.
 It's arguably one of the most important and well-used Node libraries in the world, and this strategy seemingly hasn't seen any optimization or updates in years.
 If a service provides 100 routes, for the 100th to be accessed, it's going to have to run through all 100 regexes.
 For a tiny service, running a regular expression isn't _that_ costly, but as services get bigger, and traffic gets more intense, these inefficiencies can make a difference.